Oil prices leap after U.S. missile strike on Syria

 Syria itself is not a major oil producer, but the country is uncomfortably close to the Strait of Hormuz -- a critical chokepoint through which millions of barrels of oil are shipped each day.

-Trump said the missile strike was in retaliation for a chemical weapons attack on civilians earlier this week that the U.S. says was carried out by the Syrian government.
+Trump said the missile strike was in retaliation for a chemical weapons attack on civilians earlier this week that the U.S. believes was carried out by the Syrian government.

+The U.S. military action drove investors toward assets that are considered safer bets in times of uncertainty, such as gold and the Japanese yen.
+Gold prices shot up more than 1% to their highest level in nearly five months, while the yen strengthened as much as 0.7% against the dollar.

+Stock markets came under pressure.
+Japan's Nikkei, which had been trading up more than 1% before news broke of the U.S. strike, sank into negative territory.
+U.S. stock futures were down around 0.3%.